Dwalczyk19/Recreational-Drug-Advertisements-Effects-on-Gen-Z-Millenials/README.md

 Do recreational drug advertisements make you more self-conscious about your recreational consumption/purchasing?
 (Whether your a consumer or not)
 OPTIONAL: Given 4 different income intervals, please respond to your respective interval.
 If uncomfortable, answer with 0.
 (1)$0-74,999; (2) $75,000-$124,999; (3) $125,000-$200,000 (4) $200,000+

-Packages used in:
+Packages used:
-PYTHON
-Matplotlib
-Pandas
-Numpy
-Seaborn
+MATPLOTLIB
+NUMPY
+PANDAS